THANKS FOR DROPPING BY TO

 COMPANY Director

-Paul joined Red Card because he is worried about the rise of gambling and its long term negative impact.
+Paul joined the Red Card Gambling Support Project because he is worried about the rise of gambling and its long term negative impact.
 Within Red Card, Paul is responsible for overseeing governance processes.

 Outside Red Card, Paul is a management consultant with over 30 years’ experience of delivering change and supporting organisations across the Financial Services, Oil/Gas, Government and Social Enterprise industries.